tahir9082/DevSocHackathon2025/README.md

 ## 🏹: 1.
 Motivation

-Picking courses at UNSW can sometimes be challenging, especially as a first year student without a general idea of what they would like to pursue as a career.
+Picking courses at UNSW can sometimes be challenging, especially as a first year student without a general idea of what you'd like to pursue as a career.

 Perhaps you're a third year student regretting the decision to do Computer Science entirely, and want to switch to something else but you don't know what.